CoolSculpting vs. Liposuction

 CoolSculpting vs. Liposuction: Mechanisms of Fat Reduction

-Liposuction involves insertion of a cannula – a thin tube with a sharp end – through an incision in the skin.
+Liposuction involves the insertion of a cannula – a thin tube with a sharp end – through an incision in the skin.
 The cannula’s end loosens stubborn fat cells from the surrounding tissues.
 The fat cells are then suctioned out of the body through the tube using medical suction.

 CoolSculpting, on the other hand, employs a process called cryolipolysis.
-Cryolipolysis is a word meaning fat-cell reduction through application of freezing energy.
-Lipids freeze at a higher temperature than other cells, resulting in death of the fat cells.
+Cryolipolysis is a word meaning fat-cell reduction through the application of freezing energy.
+Lipids freeze at a higher temperature than other cells, resulting in the death of the fat cells.
 This signals the body to naturally gradually remove the dead cells.

 CoolSculpting vs. Liposuction: The Experience

 During liposuction, general anesthesia is often used to bring about a temporary unconscious state.
 In some cases, local anesthesia with sedation is instead used to make the patient drowsy and numbed.

 During CoolSculpting, no anesthesia is required and the patient is fully awake.
 The procedure is very comfortable and does not involve any pain.
 A temporary cold sensation is felt, but generally, patients can enjoy reading, using mobile devices, or even sleeping comfortably.

 CoolSculpting only takes an hour per treatment area.
 Liposuction can take one to two hours depending on the size of the treatment regions.